 University of Alabama Integrated -1963

 On June 11, 1963, two black students were admitted to the University of Alabama.
-This occured after an unsuccessful attempt by Governor George Wallace to block their admission.
+This occurred after an unsuccessful attempt by Governor George Wallace to block their admission.
 President Kennedy ordered the national guard federalized to insure their admittance, and gave an impassioned speech to the nation on the subject.